paritytech/polkadot-sdk/src/api/chainHead_v1_call.md

 The progress of the operation is indicated through `operationCallDone`, `operationInaccessible`, or `operationError` notifications generated on the corresponding `chainHead_v1_follow` subscription.

-The operation continues even if the target block is unpinned with `chainHead_unstable_unpin`.
+The operation continues even if the target block is unpinned with `chainHead_v1_unpin`.

 This function should be seen as a complement to `chainHead_v1_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
 Use `archive_unstable_call` if instead you want to call the runtime of an arbitrary block.